 However, the primary step towards sustainability lies in acknowledging and addressing the pollution emitted in the production of steel.
 This not only safeguards the health of employees but also ensures surrounding areas are not impacted by pollution.
 This is irreplaceable and takes precedence over most other practices.

-How Polluting is the Steel Industry in India?
+Where does Steel Industry Pollution Stand in India?

 The steel industry is the third-largest contributor to air pollution.

-The steel industry is the third-largest contributor to air pollution and one of the largest contributors to emissions of carbon dioxide.
+The steel industry is the third-largest contributor to air pollution and one of the largest causes of industrial pollution in India with highest rates of carbon dioxide emissions.
 Steel particularly requires coal for energy, so a lot of emission is caused by coal combustion.
 Steel plants emit air pollutants such as particulate matter (PM2.5 and PM10), carbon dioxide, sulphur oxides, nitrogen oxides, carbon monoxide, etc.

 Where Does the Steel Industry Stand in Pollution Control?

-In 2012, the Centre for Science and Environment, Delhi, studied the practices of the Indian steel industry for two years and prepared an environmental profile, giving it a rating of 19 out of 100.
+The environmental impact of steel production can be figured out through a study conducted by the Centre for Science and Environment, Delhi in 2012.
+The Organization studied the practices of the Indian steel industry for two years and prepared an environmental profile, giving it a rating of 19 out of 100.
 A 2012 article published in DownToEarth observed that the steel sector was struggling to meet the minimum statutory pollution norms.

 This highlights the urgent need for pollution control to be taken up seriously by industries.
 Not having in place effective pollution control systems can cause serious damage to an industry’s brand image and reputation, apart from compromising the health of its workers and surrounding communities.
 There is also the business risk of suffering a plant shutdown for violation of guidelines.

-- In 1994, the residents of an industrial town near Nagpur, Maharashtra, protested against one of India’s biggest steel manufacturing plants for polluting their local water bodies.1 This prompted the government to consider taking action against them.
+- In 1994, the residents of an industrial town near Nagpur, Maharashtra, protested against one of the biggest steel manufacturers in India for polluting their local water bodies.1 This prompted the government to consider taking action against them.
 The town’s local body furthered their commitment to oppose pollution, almost 3 decades back.

-- In 2020, villagers of Jagatsinghpur district in Odisha passed a resolution to not permit one of India’s leading steel manufacturers to set up a thermal power plant for its needs over a premises of 2900 acres in their surroundings.2 This shows the public distrust that is a consequence of companies not taking pollution control methods seriously.
+- In 2020, villagers of Jagatsinghpur district in Odisha passed a resolution to not permit one of India’s leading steel manufacturers to set up a thermal power plant for its needs over a premises of 2900 acres in their surroundings.
+2 This shows the public distrust that is a consequence of companies not taking steel industry pollution control methods seriously.

 - In Zenica, Bosnia, citizens took to the street in 2012 to protest the damaging extent of air pollution caused by one of the world’s leading India-based steel manufacturers, who owned and operated a manufacturing plant in the town.
 The damage caused was so severe that most households in the town had at least one family member who had died from cancer, a direct consequence of pollution, according to a report in The Guardian in 2017.
 3